-Assistantships provide part---time employment in teaching and/or research and include a waiver of non---resident tuition.
-Limited research and teaching positions are available and awarded on a competitive basis.
-Priority will be given to students who are making satisfactory academic progress towards the completion of their degree within the recommended time period.
+Assistantships provide employment in teaching and/or research and include a waiver of non-resident tuition.
+Priority for positions will be given to students who are making satisfactory academic progress towards the completion of their degree within the recommended time period.
+In general, all graduate students in good standing who want an assistantship and meet the criteria below are able to obtain funding in this way.
 To be eligible for a FCS graduate assistantship, students must: